hakhakobian/regallery/readme.txt

 [Gallery Live Demo](https://regallery.team/?utm_source=wordpress&utm_medium=details&utm_campaign=gallery_live_demo#gallery_views) | [Pre-Designed Templates Demo](https://regallery.team/core/demo/?utm_source=wordpress&utm_medium=details&utm_campaign=templates_demo) | [Landing Page Builder](https://regallery.team/core/landing-pages/?utm_source=wordpress&utm_medium=details&utm_campaign=landing_page_builder)

-Improve SEO, increase user engagement, and bring your website to life with Re Gallery - the best photo gallery plugin for WordPress.
+Improve SEO, increase user engagement, and bring your website to life with Re Gallery - a powerful, lightweight, and easy-to-use WordPress photo gallery plugin.

-🔗 Visit the [Image Gallery homepage](https://regallery.team/?utm_source=wordpress&utm_medium=details&utm_campaign=more_details) for more details and inspiration!
+🔗 Visit the [Image Gallery](https://regallery.team/?utm_source=wordpress&utm_medium=details&utm_campaign=more_details) homepage for more details and inspiration!

 == Benefits ==

 *   **Ultra-Lightweight Performance & Mobile-Optimized Design:** Re Gallery Photo Gallery WordPress Plugin is engineered for lightning-fast performance, making it one of the most ultra-lightweight gallery plugins available.
 Enjoy reduced load times, improved Core Web Vitals, and a seamless browsing experience across all devices.
 Whether you're creating a responsive photo gallery, mobile-friendly image gallery, or WordPress gallery with lightbox, Re Gallery ensures your site stays fast and smooth.
 *   **Increased User Engagement & Visual Impact:** Boost user interaction with beautifully styled WordPress image galleries and photo albums.
 Re Gallery supports slider galleries with thumbnails navigation, masonry layouts, and custom gallery blocks that drive engagement.
 These interactive gallery features help improve page views, reduce bounce rate, and increase user retention, making your site more dynamic and SEO-effective.
-*   **Interactive Live Demo & Intuitive UI:** Experience real-time customization with Re Gallery's interactive live demo feature.
+*   **Interactive Live Preview & Intuitive UI:** Experience real-time customization with Re Gallery's interactive live preview feature.
 Instantly preview your photo gallery settings including carousel, mosaic, cards, cube, and grid gallery layouts to find the perfect visual style for your site.
 This hands-on approach makes it easy to design galleries that match your brand.
 Built with a WordPress-native UI, Re Gallery offers a user-friendly gallery interface that blends seamlessly with both the Classic and Gutenberg editors.
 Whether you're a beginner or an advanced user, managing your WordPress image gallery plugin has never been more intuitive.
 *   **SEO-Optimized Image Galleries:** Drive more traffic from search engines with Re Gallery's built-in SEO features.
 Optimize your gallery images, titles, and descriptions to improve Google visibility and site performance.
 From lightbox galleries to image browsers, every element of Re Gallery is crafted to be SEO-friendly, helping your WordPress photo galleries rank higher and load faster without sacrificing design.
 *   **User-Friendly Interface for All Skill Levels:** Re Gallery offers a simple and intuitive dashboard that makes it easy to create and manage WordPress photo galleries, even for beginners.
 Whether you're building image galleries, organizing photo albums, or adding video galleries, this image gallery plugin streamlines the process with drag-and-drop ease and visual clarity.
 *   **Powered by React.js for Seamless Performance:** Built with React.js, Re Gallery delivers blazing-fast performance and real-time responsiveness.
 Enjoy smooth customization of gallery views, whether you're working with widgets, gallery blocks, or advanced masonry and carousel layouts.
 Every interaction feels seamless, perfect for WordPress users who demand speed and stability.